Otto Niemeyer: Advice to Australia

-"Men, Money, Markets" economic strategy, and partly because of the large war debt established during World War I. After the Wall Street Crash, the United States called in many of its World War I loans, including many from the UK, which, in turn called in its own loans from Australia.
+"Men, Money, Markets" economic strategy, and partly because of the large war debt established during World War I. After the Wall Street crash, the United States called in many of its World War I loans, including many from the UK, which, in turn called in its own loans from Australia.
 Australia had accumulated such massive debt that it was unable to repay even the interest on its loans.
 To avert total bankruptcy with the onset of the Australia's Great Depression, Australia asked Britain for a deferment of payment on its war debts.
 To determine whether or not this was a viable financial option, the Bank of England sent Niemeyer to give an assessment of Australia and its financial situation.
-He came by arrangement with the Commonwealth Bank of Australia and agreement by Prime Minister James Scullin, who hoped to use Niemeyer's advice as an affirmation of his government's financial policy.
+He came by arrangement with the Commonwealth Bank and agreement by Prime Minister James Scullin, who hoped to use Niemeyer's advice as an affirmation of his government's financial policy.

 Scullin announced the visit in Parliament on 19 June 1930:"The Commonwealth representative in London has for some time been in close consultation with the Bank of England and other financial authorities with a view to finding a solution of the growing difficulties of providing exchange to cover Australian payments oversea.
 At the same time the Australian Loan Council has been in close consultation on the same subject with the Commonwealth Bank and the associated banks in Australia.
 The Government and the banks have already taken important corrective measures for adjusting the trade balance, and the banks have materially assisted the Australian governments to secure exchange on London.
 The Commonwealth Government is determined that the necessary steps shall be taken to meet promptly all Australian oversea obligations, and as the Bank of England has expressed its willingness to assist Australia to find a solution of its present difficulties the Government and the Bank have mutually agreed that there should be consultation in Australia between a representative of the Bank of England, the Commonwealth Government and the Commonwealth Bank Board.
 A representative of the Bank of England, Sir Otto Niemeyer, will accordingly visit Australia.
 He left London yesterday accompanied by an economist and an officer of the Bank of England."